Plonecakes/mod_sharker/ReadMe.txt

 Optionally conjoined by logical operations such as &&, ||, or ^^.
 The valid comparison operators are: ==, !=, <=, >=, <, and >.
 Delimiting spaces are required.
 Logical operations are processed linearly.

+You may insert the relative address of a symbol with a $ or the absolute address with a $$.
+Currently you may refer to LogMessage or HeaderName.#, in which the latter the patch must have already been applied.
+This functionality will be more useful later.

 The log is created as mod_sharker.log in the Mabinogi folder.